aws/aws-pgsql-odbc/CONTRIBUTING.md

 [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ### Contributing to `aws-rds-odbc` Library
-This repository has a dependency on [aws-rds-odbc](https://github.com/aws/aws-rds-odbc), a shared odbc library that is used across other aws odbc drivers.
-There will be cases where you will need to contribute to both the library and this repo.
-If you require to do so, please do the following:
+This repository has a dependency on [aws-rds-odbc](https://github.com/aws/aws-rds-odbc), a shared ODBC library that is used across other AWS ODBC drivers.
+There may be cases where you will need to contribute to both the library and this repository.
+If needed, please do the following:

-1. Create a pull request in both repositories, and include the links of the related pull requests in the description
+1. Create a pull request in both repositories, and include the link of the related library pull request in the description
 2. Wait for the `aws-rds-odbc` pull request to be approved and merged first
-3. Once the library pull request has been merge, verify that the commit hash for `libs/aws-rds-odbc` is up-to-date with the newly-merged PR.
+3. Once the library pull request has been merged, verify that the commit hash for `aws-rds-odbc` submodule is up-to-date with mainline.
 If not, please add a new commit to update it
 4. After the driver pull request have been approved, it can then be merged in

 ## Finding contributions to work on